-As a continuing student, you'll not receive a paper copy of your award letter.
+As a continuing student, you will receive an electronic copy of your award letter.
 It is highly recommended that you complete your FAFSA before February 1 each year.
-If your financial aid file is complete (the FAFSA as well as any requested supporting documents) by April 1, you should receive an award announcement in your North Central email around May 1.
-Once you receive your award announcement email, you'll be able to view and accept or reject your financial aid awards in Merlin.
+If your financial aid file is complete (the FAFSA as well as any requested supporting documents) by March 1, you should receive an award announcement in your North Central email around May 1.
+Once you receive your award announcement email, you'll be able to view and accept or reject your financial aid awards in Merlin through your "financial aid checklist."